 - Social and emotional learning are integrated throughout the day.

 - Specials are provided in a modified schedule where social distancing can be maintained.

 - Teachers provide instructional materials for remote learning.

 - Teachers provide instructional materials for subject areas.
 Students apply their learning and preview new content.

 - Specials teachers may provide weekly lessons.

 - Students have access to pre-recorded video lessons and/or practice through websites (enVision, Cengage, Khan Academy, Moby Max, etc.).

 - Interventionists and service providers offer instruction to support learning.

 Middle and High Schools

 - One-half of the students attend school on Monday and Wednesday, with remote learning on Tuesdays, Thursdays, and Fridays.

 - The other half of students attend school on Tuesdays and Thursdays and have remote learning on Mondays, Wednesdays, and Fridays.

-- Safety provisions will be made for passing periods and lunch time.
+- Safety provisions are made for passing periods and lunch time.
 See the In-school Health and Safety web page web page for additional procedures at schools.

 - Fridays are designated teacher collaborative planning and professional development days for preparing lessons and materials for the following week.

 - Classroom lessons resemble what is provided in a traditional school setting.
 Lessons support remote learning.

 - Academic interactions among students are enhanced and capitalized upon.